 - certain cancers that affect the ureters or parts of the body that are close to the ureters, such as bladder, colon, cervical, or uterine cancer

 - bladder stones

 Acute unilateral obstructive uropathy can cause pain in certain parts of your body.
-This pain might occur in your back or abdomen on the affected side.
-It can also occur in the area between your back and upper abdomen on the affected side.
-When pain occurs in this region, you might experience episodes when it becomes more intense and then subsides.
-The pain might also spread to your thigh and groin area.
+You may experience pain in your back or abdomen on the affected side.
+Pain in these areas may come in intense waves and then subside.
+The pain can also spread to your thigh and groin area.